 Yesterday’s Treasures: Antiquing and an Historic Church in Port Hope

-Come visit Port Hope, famous for the ‘best-preserved main street in Ontario’.
+Come, visit Port Hope, famous for the ‘best-preserved main street in Ontario’.
 This town is well known for its antique stores clustered around its main thoroughfare, Walton Street.
 Here, you will find antiques of all kinds: jewellery, books, art, clothing, furniture and even maps.
 This town is also known for its beautiful historic buildings.
-While here, we tour the historic St Mark's Anglican Church (c 1822),the 'Chartres' labyrinth and graves of famous people: G.G.
+While here, we tour the historic St Mark's Anglican Church (c 1822),the 'Chartres' Labyrinth and graves of famous people: G.G.
 Vincent Massey, the author, Farley Mowat, and the founding family of the town, the Smiths.
-Enjoy lunch at either the Railside Restaurant with its Mediterranean décor or the historic Woodlawn Inn in Cobourg.
+Enjoy lunch at the Railside Restaurant with its Mediterranean décor.

 A Shopping Extravaganza in Northumberland County